 The CAMPFIRE Discipleship Internship is a two-year program giving you a foundational understanding of the Christian faith and training in Outdoor Recreation which prepares you for ministry and career in the growing Outdoor Education sector.

 Application for the internship is open to everyone and a rigorous selection and interview process will apply before places are offered.
 The internship program will have a strong focus on themes of reconciliation, country and community and therefore Aboriginal Christians are particularly encouraged to apply.
-Many of QCCC’s existing journey-based programs are provided to girls’ schools and there is also a strong emphasis on training and recruiting female activities staff.

 You will receive practical experience, training and qualifications in the following outdoor areas: